Pepe Serna

 Pepe Serna (born July 23, 1944) is an American actor and artist.

 Career

 Serna's first break in films came in 1970 on the Roger Corman-directed film The Student Nurses.
-Over the years, Serna has appeared in over 100 films.
-In the blockbuster comedy The Jerk, he appeared as a lowrider-driving criminal who cons a naive Steve Martin out of money and new tires.
-Another notable role was in Scarface, directed by Brian De Palma, as Tony Montana's friend Angel Fernandez.
-Serna played the charismatic guru Nanak in Aguruphobia, which he also co-produced.
+Serna has also appeared in such films as The Jerk (1979), Scarface (1983) directed by Brian De Palma and The Adventures of Buckaroo Banzai Across the 8th Dimension (1984).
+Serna acted in the film Aguruphobia, which he also co-produced.
 He has also appeared on stage, including his solo show El Ruco, Chuco, Cholo, Pachuco.
+He also played Señor Cárdenas in the film Downsizing (2007).

 Serna has been honored by the Screen Actors Guild Heritage Achievement Award; the League of United Latin American Citizens, and the Estrella Award for Arts & Culture from the Orange County Hispanic Chamber of Commerce.
-Serna played Señor Cárdenas in the film Downsizing.